zijianhuang/DemoCoreWeb/README.md

 * [Generate C# Client API for ASP.NET Core Web API](https://www.codeproject.com/Articles/1243908/Generate-Csharp-Client-API-for-ASP-NET-Core-Web-AP)

-And this repository contains the following demo applications:
-1. CoreWebApi, ASP.NET Core Web API providing data to other test suites.
-1. CoreMvc, ASP.NET Core MVC.
-1. CoreNG, .NET Core + Angular 2+.
-1. axios, JEST test suite using the generated TypeScript codes for Axios which is recommended by React and Vue.js.
-1. vueTS, JEST test suite with Vue TypeScript and the generated TypeScript codes.
-1. MAUI Heroes migrated from Xamarin Heroes.

 **Remarks:**

 * .NET Core 2.x had dependency on Newtonsoft.JSON, while .NET Core 3.0 had been decoupled from Neewtonsoft.JSON and the default serializer is working well in most scenarios except for Tuple, 2D array and anonymous object etc. If you would support these data types or would keep 100% compitability with the serialization of NewtonSoft.JSON, you should explicitly include package `Microsoft.AspNetCore.Mvc.NewtonsoftJson` and add add `AddNewtonsoftJson()` in `Startup.cs`.

+And this repository contains the demo applications.

+## Server demo

+1. Core3WebApi, ASP.NET Core Web API providing data to other test suites.
+1. Core3Mvc, ASP.NET Core MVC.

+## Client Demo
+1. Tour of the Heroes with MAUI, migrated from Xamarin Heroes, in folder mobile.
+1. Tour of the Heroes with Aurelia in folder AureliaHeroes.
+Integration test suite included.
+1. Tour of the Heroes with React TS in folder Reactheroes.
+Integration test suite included.
+1. vueTS, JEST test suite with Vue TypeScript and the generated TypeScript codes.